Winnie1996/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach iterates through every element in an array without stopping.
+.map executes the same code on every element in an array and returns a new array with the updated elements.

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. callback is using functions that get passed in as parameters and invoked higher order function is using callbacks during exececution.

 3. What is closure?
+closure is a function within a function.
+Mainly inside of a function and can only be used inside

 4. Describe the four rules of the 'this' keyword.
+Whenever a function is contained in the global scope, the value of this inside of that function will be the window object.
+Whenever a function is called by a preceding dot, the object before that dot is this.
+Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+Whenever JavaScript’s call or apply method is used, this is explicitly defined.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super are used so that the child can inherit all the attributes from their parent

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.